WGH History

 first WGH employee to retire, after almost 41 years of service.

-Webb was Program Director and joined the station in 1963 as Librarian and host
+Webb was Program Director and joined the station in 1963 as Librarian and,

 of a morning classical music program.
 Chuck Adams was the Operations